Paradise-Pi/ParadisePi/Readme.md

 npm install
 npm start
 ```
-To restart the app (hot reloading doesn't work for the main process itself, only the rendered output) type `rs` into the command line opened by the start command
+To restart the app (hot reloading doesn't work for the preload process itself, only the rendered output) type `rs` into the command line opened by the start command.
+Hot reloading also doesn't work for the main process, you need to restart it fully.

 You can access the rendered output of the app in a browser as well (if helpful) by visiting [http://localhost:9001/main_window/#/main/help](http://localhost:9001/main_window/#/main/help).
 This doesn't work in production builds.